nicklaw5/go-respond/README.md

 | 500 | InternalServerError() |
 | 501 | NotImplemented() |

+See [here](https://httpstatuses.com/) for a complete list of HTTP responses, along with an explanation of each.

+Please submit a PR if you want to add to this list.
+Only the most common response types have been included.

 ## Handling Errors

 The best option for handling errors that may occur while marshalling the JSON response, is to use [Negroni's Recovery middleware](https://github.com/urfave/negroni#recovery).
 Here's an example: